Catching the ring width data underlying a plotted curve

 A comparison with an image editor will reveal that the curves look almost the same.

-When you are finished with the comparison, do not forget to check the checkbox "Plot curves with old times towards right" in CDendro, as most tools within CDendro work best with that setting.
+When you are finished with the comparison, do not forget to restore the setting of the checkbox "Plot curves with old times towards right" if that has been changed.

 Notes: